Twelfth Doctor: Characterisation

 Mark Gatiss said that Capaldi's Doctor was "sort of Tom Baker, Jon Pertwee and even Christopher Eccleston style...it's someone who's not immediately going to be your best friend and can be quite abrupt and rude."
 Moffat added to this analysis of the character by saying, "He has a tremendous ability with throwaway humour and a lot of it is around the fact that sometimes he is terribly rude.
 I think kids will think he is the rude Doctor [...]
 You might want to cuddle him but he really will resist."
 Capaldi stated that part of the Doctor's personality would share "a certain acid wit" of Malcolm Tucker, "specifically the attitude, the wisecracks and the energy...he can be edgy, volatile and dangerous".
 Capaldi has stated that all of the previous actors who had played the Doctor were channelled in his portrayal and that his particular influences were Hartnell, Pertwee and Peter Davison.

 He has been described as an "older, fiercer, trickier Doctor".
-In spite of his darker personality, Capaldi has said that the Doctor is still, "funny, joyful, passionate, emphatic, and fearless."
+Despite his darker personality, Capaldi has said that the Doctor is still, "funny, joyful, passionate, emphatic, and fearless."
 While Jenna Coleman added that this time, the Doctor is more "enigmatic, mysterious, complex, worn, and unmannered" when compared to his immediate two predecessors.
 Steven Moffat has joked that he's "more Scottish than last time."